thephpleague/url/source/index.md

 ## About

 `League\Url` is a simple library to ease URL parsing and editing in PHP.
-The goal of the library is to be as powerful while remaining lightweight, by utilizing PHP native classes whenever possible.
+The goal of the library is to be powerful while remaining simple to use.

 [URL on Packagist](https://packagist.org/packages/league/url)